grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/migrate-from-grafana-e2e.md

 ## Migrating tests

-There's no tooling in place for migrating existing `@grafana/e2e` based Cypress tests to `@grafana/plugin-e2e` based Playwright test.
-You may checkout the following resources to get inspiration:
+There's no tooling in place for automatically migrating existing `@grafana/e2e` based Cypress tests to `@grafana/plugin-e2e` based Playwright tests.
+This means you would have to convert your tests one by one or replace them with a new set of tests based on Playwright.
+You may checkout the following resources to get inspiration on how the playwright tests should be written:

 - [How to test data source plugins](./test-a-data-source-plugin/index.md)
 <!-- - [How to test panel plugins](./test-a-panel-plugin.md) -->